 What are pelvic floor muscles?

-The muscles of the pelvic floor stretch like a trampoline from your tailbone at the back to your pubic bone at the front.
+The muscles of the pelvic floor stretch like a trampoline from your tailbone at the back to your pubic bone at the front and side to side between your hips.
 They are extremely important for the support of the internal organs (the bladder, bowel and uterus) as well as bladder and bowel function.

 The pelvic floor muscles can become strained and weakened during pregnancy and childbirth, leading to pelvic floor dysfunction and LBL (light bladder leakage) or continence problems.